smccaffrey/users-api/README.md

 Where we interface with the database.
 Each table gets a "Manager". `User` -> `UserManager`.
 A manager abstracts all the functional database code away from the immediate request path.
 Managers are imported as singletons to increase performance (especially for database pooling at scale).

 ### Models
 Houses both standard pydantic models and ORM models.
 I've never liked this design because you often end up defining a model like `User` twice: once in the orm, and again in root of `/models`.
 It works, but gets cumbersome at scale.
-I've looking into `sqlmodel` lately.
+I've been looking into `sqlmodel` lately.

 ### Schemas
 Houses all pydantic models used in request/response flows for endpoints.

 ### Services
 For storing all code/logic for third-party or internal microservices.

 This is currently empty.

 ## Project Structure
 ```